tabishfayyaz/notes-and-books/kotlin-programming.md

   - anonymous function return is referred to as *lambda result*
   - lambda is an object instance on the JVM so it has a memory cost for itself and all the variables accessible to it but _inline_ enables to remove lambda memory overhead.
   - an inline lambda body is just copy pasted by the compiler instead of invoking an object instance
+  - function references (::) can be useful for named function

 ### To count letters in a string
 ```